openwisp/openwisp-monitoring/docs/index.rst

 easy to use by end users: once the system is configured, monitoring checks, alerts and metric collection happens automatically.

-Refer to :doc:`user/intro` for a complete overview of features.
+For a comprehensive overview of features, please refer to the :doc:`user/intro` page.

 .. toctree::
     :caption: User Docs